seiyria/soa-autofarm/README.md

 * `--skip-gifts` - skip opening the gift box.
 Default: `false`.
 * `--specific-event` - farm a specific event by its position in the list (1, 2, 3, 4 - scrolling down not yet possible).
 Default: `none`.
 * `--specific-mission` - farm a specific event mission by its position in the list (1, 2, 3, 4, 5, 6 - scrolling down not yet possible).
 Default: `none`.
+* `--stamp-join` - The stamp you post when you join a room.
+Set to 1, 2, 3, 4 to stamp on join.
+Default: `0` (disabled).
 * `--stats` - track stats for how many times each state was visited while this runs.
 Default: `true`.
 * `--swipe-duration` - the speed of the default click downpress.
 Default: `100`ms.
 * `--unknown-click` - whether or not to click the screen when the state is `UNKNOWN` in locations that may make it not `UNKNOWN`.
 Default: `false`.